 Florida State University

-Florida State University Department of Earth, Ocean, and Atmospheric Science offers B.S. and B.A. degrees in Environmental Science.
-Students need to take a major core of Environmental Science classes, and the difference between the two degrees is in the level of advancement of math classes require.
-B.A. students tend to take more classes in policy than science.
-They also offer graduate degrees with more emphasis on the aquatic sciences.
+Florida State University Department of Earth, Ocean, and Atmospheric Science offers both B.S. and B.A. degrees in Environmental Science.
+The difference between the two degrees lies in the level of advanced math classes required-B.A. students tend to take more policy courses than science courses.
+They also offer graduate degrees with more emphasis on aquatic sciences.

-The University of Texas at San Antonio offers a very intensive Environmental Science B.S. degree with a variety of core math, computer, GIS and science classes and many required Environmental subject areas including policy, ecology, and management.
+The University of Texas at San Antonio offers an intensive Environmental Science B.S. degree with a variety of core math, computer, GIS, and science classes, along with many required environmental subject areas including policy, ecology, and management.

 Master of Science in Environmental Science